ETH-Raphael-Bosshart/Introduction_to_Programming/README.md

 After clicking on the link, you'll see a button: "Submit Request".
 After clicking on it, you are going to receive a link to verify the request.
 Some time later you are able to download the data directly from link above.
 Make sure you do this prior running the code and to save the file on your desktop!

 ### Executing the program
+In this example here, we'll work with Anaconda-Navigator together with jupyter notebook.
 To run the code successfully, follow the step-by-step instructions:

-* Download any IDE working with Python.
-In this example here, we'll work with Visual Studio 2022
+* Open the Anaconda Navigator
+* Launch jupyter Notebook
-* Open up a new Project by:
+* Open the Desktop folder
-    * New File...
+* Open netflix-report
-    * Python File
+* Open CONTENT_INTERACTION
+* Click on: "New"
+* Click on "Python 3 Notebook"
-* Copy our code (Netflix.py) and paste it in your just created Python File
+* Copy our code (Netflix.py) and paste it in your just created Notebook
-* Make sure the downloaded file "netflix_report" is saved on your desktop!
-* Click on "Run Python File"
+* Click on "Run"

 ### Help